-Responsibility given to each resident rotating through Winthrop University Hospital is individualized.
+Responsibility given to each resident rotating through NYU-LI Hospital is individualized.
 The resident at the senior levels will assume greater responsibility in the operating room.
 The junior resident is exposed to a wide variety of cases and techniques and builds a foundation while participating in the surgery and postoperative care.

-At Winthrop the resident also participates in a volume of pediatric Genito-urinary reconstructions under the guidance a Pediatric Urologist.
-The Plastic Surgical residents review the cases with Dr. Hanna and increase their role in the surgery over the three years.
+At NYU-LI the resident has participated in pediatric Genito-urinary reconstructions under the guidance a Pediatric Urologist.
+The Plastic Surgical residents review the cases with urologists and other services (orthopedics, neurosurgery, general surgery) and increase their role in the surgery over the clinical three years.
 The residents' experience in Facial Paralysis surgery is also unique.
-These patients are usually admitted to this hospital for their facial reanimation procedures.
+These patients are admitted to this hospital for their facial reanimation procedures.
 Animation exercises and protocol for motion are learned in the office portion of this rotation.
-The Plastic Surgical Resident is also assigned to selected Oral and Maxillofacial Surgical cases.
+The Plastic Surgical Resident may be assigned to selected Oral and Maxillofacial Surgical cases.
 Experience in TMJ arthroplasty, mandibular reconstruction, and bone grafting is obtained.
 Planned time for discussion of cephalometrics on selected patients is available with those oral surgeons doing orthognathic reconstruction.